A festival goer since 1997 offers all the insider tricks to get the most from your visit!

 Foodies from around the globe have flocked to the Epcot International Food & Wine Festival to sample tapas-sized dishes paired with cocktails, wine or beer from more than 30 global marketplaces since 1995.
 From France to Mexico, Canada to China, these kiosks allow you to experience the culture through food and indulge in the flavors of the 11 countries around the World Showcase lagoon, plus additional travel destinations, like New Zealand, Brazil and Greece, which are only here during the festival, the mix of countries varies each year.
-You’ll also find specialty kiosks dedicated to foodie favorites like craft beers, the artistry of wine and cheese, and desserts and champagne – my favorite!
+You’ll also find specialty kiosks dedicated to foodie favorites like craft beers, the artistry of wine and cheese, and chocolate (my favorite)

-As if more than 200 dishes and 300 wines, beers and cocktails were not enough to satisfy, you can further your culinary adventure at nearly 400 special wine tastings, culinary demos, and mixology seminars hosted by top industry experts, celebrity chefs, winemakers and sommeliers.
+As if more than 300 dishes, wines, beers and cocktails were not enough to satisfy, you can further your culinary adventure at nearly 400 special wine tastings, culinary demos, and specialty seminars hosted by top industry experts, celebrity chefs, winemakers and sommeliers.
 End the day working off the calories by dancing and singing along to your favorite pop bands of yesterday and a few of today at the “Eat to the Beat” concerts.
 Then, simply relax and enjoy the magic of the spectacular fireworks show, IllumiNations: Reflections of Earth.